 To the celiac, gluten-sensitives and gluten-intolerants of the world...it's time to enjoy donuts again.

-A separate line from our traditional donuts, KGF products are made in our newly dedicated gluten-free kitchen where zero gluten-filled items are made.
-That means that during prep, baking and kettle-cooking, KGF products are 100 percent free from particulates and contaminates.
+A totally separate line from our traditional donuts, KGF products are made in our dedicated gluten-free kitchen where zero gluten-filled items are made.
+That means that during prep, baking and kettle-cooking, KGF products are 100 percent free from those dastardly particulates and contaminates.

-At Kane's, we really are dedicated to making gluten-free donuts from the freshest local ingredients that are just as delicious, creative and crave-able as the traditional donuts we've been nationally recognized for since 1955.
-Most important, we're dedicated to their safe production, so that the growing membership of #KanesGlutenFreeNation can eat our products with total comfort, and total joy.
+We’re truly dedicated to making gluten-free donuts from the freshest local ingredients that are just as delicious, crave-able and creative as the traditional donuts we've been nationally recognized for since 1955.

 Why the expansion and dedicated gluten-free facility now?

 More and more people suffer from gluten sensitivities, intolerances and celiac disease…which means (IOHO) there are more and more mass-produced, gluten-free products on the market than ever before that taste like little more than sweet cardboard.
-Paul made it his mission for the Kane’s legacy to be known for integrity and creativity…so who better to make a glorious gluten-free donut than Kane's?
+Since our mission is for the Kane’s legacy to be known for integrity, creativity and service to all stomachs…who better to make a glorious gluten-free donut than Kane’s?

-As for dedicating an entire facility to KGF...we're catering to our #KanesGlutenFreeNation members who have extreme gluten sensitivities/celiac disease, and who couldn't tolerate eating items that made where gluten particulates (i.e., floating grains of flour) could’ve been present.
-When we opened Kane's Flagship (on Rt.
-1) in 2019, we started producing all the typical donuts there, so we had the space to separate out KGF.
+As for dedicating an entire facility to KGF…we’re catering to our #KGFNation members who have extreme gluten sensitivities/celiac disease, and who couldn’t tolerate eating items that made where gluten particulates (i.e., floating grains of flour) could’ve been present.
+When we opened Kane’s Flagship in 2019 (our location on Rt.
+1 in Saugus), we started producing all the traditional donuts there…so we had the space to separate out the KGF line.
 It was a no-brainer.

 So, to be clear…KGF products are made in their own kettle, and with dedicated utensils and clean oil, in a place where no other typical, gluten-filled items are made?